Cecropterus lyciades

 Cecropterus lyciades, the hoary edge, is a species of skipper in the family Hesperiidae which can be seen throughout the eastern United States in open woodlands, deciduous mixed forest and sandy areas.
-Achalarus lyacides is an uncommon butterfly that is named after an underlying whitish patch on the hindwing patch.
+Cecropterus lyacides is an uncommon butterfly that is named after an underlying whitish patch on the hindwing patch.

 Description

 The wingspan of the hoary edge is 4.5 to 4.9 cm.
 This butterfly is very similar in appearance to Epargyreus clarus but is smaller and has a longer strip of diffused silver on its wing.

 Life cycle

 There are two broods each year in April and September.